Senate OKs fast-track of COVID aid, Harris casts tie-breaker - WTMJ

 The push for stimulus comes amid new signs of a weakening U.S. economy.
 Employers added just 49,000 jobs in January, after cutting 227,000 jobs in December, the Labor Department said Friday.
 Restaurants, retailers, manufacturers and even the health care sector shed workers last month, with state and local governments also letting go of non-school employees.

 The unemployment rate fell to 6.3% from 6.7%, but there was a decline in the number of people who were either working or looking for a job in a sign that some people are dropping out of the labor force.
-The U.S. economy is about 12 million jobs shy of its pre-pandemic trends.
+The U.S. economy is 9.9 million jobs shy of its pre-pandemic level.

 Biden, who has been meeting with lawmakers in recent days to discuss the package, will talk Friday at the White House with the House committee chairs who will be assembling the bill under the budget process known as “reconciliation.”

-Note: This story has been corrected to reflect that the U.S. economy is 9.9 million jobs shy of its pre-pandemic level.